aditisinghal651/Guessing-Game-Using-Python/README.md

 # GuessingGameUsingPython
-In this project, I will create a guessing game application that pits the computer against the user.
-I will create variables, decision constructs, and loops in python to create the game.
+In this project, A guessing game application will be created that pits the computer against the user.
+Variables, decision constructs, and loops in python to create the game.
 This is a Coursera Guided Project.